Wynntils/Reference/README.md

 # Reference
-High-quality data storage for Artemis, based on automatic extaction from external, reliable sources
+High-quality data storage for Artemis, based on automatic extraction from external, reliable sources

 # Sources